aaronfreed/Marathon-Chronicles-map/README.md

 This is where I’m keeping the latest version of the unmerged map for *Marathon Chronicles*, a scenario I’m building for Marathon Aleph One.
 It is a sequel to Bungie’s original *Marathon* trilogy, and it is also additionally intended to flow in the same continuity as several other fan sequels to the original game, most directly *Tempus Irae* and *Rubicon*, but also *Phoenix* and *Eternal*.
 It incorporates artwork and, in some cases, architecture from *Tempus Irae*, *Evil*, and *Rubicon*, as well as the original trilogy, though most maps are largely original.

 While I hoarded all this content to myself for, in some cases, some twenty-one years, I now intend for the development process of this scenario, like Aleph One itself, to be largely open-source.
-As a result, anyone who is interested in contributing to or improving the project is welcome to make their own pull requests; if I like them, they will be incorporated into the completed game and you will receive credit.
+As a result, anyone who is interested in contributing to or improving the project is welcome to make their own pull requests or simply send their creations to me directly; if I like them, they will be incorporated into the completed game and you will receive credit.

 Some links: